maiska/qubes-doc.rtd/user/hardware/certified-hardware.rst

 |Photo of the NitroPad T430|

 The `NitroPad T430 <https://shop.nitrokey.com/shop/product/nitropad-t430-119>`__ is a
 laptop based on the ThinkPad T430.
-It is certified for Qubes OS 4.
+It is certified for Qubes OS Release 4.

 NitroPad X230
 ^^^^^^^^^^^^^